rappetteluca/Synchronization-Dining-Philosophers-Problem/README.md

 the second version of the program fixes the deadlock problem by breaking the hold and wait condition.

-**Note:** *I apologize for the strange directories in this project, it was a two part assignment but this is always the classic synchronization problem*
+**Note:** *I apologize for the strange directories in this project, it was a two part assignment but this is always the classic synchronization problem.*

 ## How to build the software

-Simply type make on the command line in the proper directory (/part1/)
+Simply type make on the command line in the proper directory. (/part1/)

 ## How to use the software